robypoteau/dslib-python/README.md

 There are four principles to objected-oriented programming: 1) abstraction, 2) encapsulation, 3) inheritance, and 4) polymorphism.

 Abstraction is about moving away from the details of one particular object and looking at the broader characteristics.
 For instance, a person might have the name Jennifer, but more generally, the individual has a name, and so do all persons.
 When you abstract, the goal is to find a model for the objects of interest, not for details specific to an individual.
 When we abstract, we are not interested in all the features of object, only the ones relevant to our use case.

+Encapsulation is about controlling access to the internal elements of a class to prevent unexpected changes to those elements.
+Additionally, by encapsulating the inner workings of a class, the programmer needs only to focus on the input and the output of a class without needing to know the inner workings of that class.

+Inheritance is about not rebuilding the wheel, consistency and ease.
+When you